open-sdr/openwifi/README.md

 - Setup routing/NAT **on the PC** for your board -- this internet connection is **important** for post installation/config.
   ```
   sudo sysctl -w net.ipv4.ip_forward=1
-  sudo iptables -t nat -A POSTROUTING -o ethY -j MASQUERADE
+  sudo iptables -t nat -A POSTROUTING -o NICY -j MASQUERADE
   sudo ip route add 192.168.13.0/24 via 192.168.10.122 dev ethX
   ```
-  **ethX** is the PC NIC name connecting the board. **ethY** is the PC NIC name connecting internet.
+  **ethX** is the PC NIC name connecting the board ethernet. **NICY** is the PC NIC name connecting internet (WiFi or another ethernet).

   If you want, uncommenting "net.ipv4.ip_forward=1" in /etc/sysctl.conf to make IP forwarding persistent on PC.
 - Run **one time** script on board to complete post installation/config (After this, password becomes **openwifi**)